 Fire Restriction Lifted

-The County of Paintearth has lifted Fire Restriction, effective June 24, 2019.
-Fire permits will be issued at the County Office between 9:00 am and 4:00 pm, Monday through Friday.
+The County of Paintearth has lifted the Fire Restriction, effective November 09, 2020.
+Fire permits will be issued at the County Office between 9am and 4pm, Monday through Friday.

 Fires are allowed in: